 Evaluate your market schedule based on customer counts to determine if your market season should be shortened or extended, or if your market days should change

-Every year, the NMFMA collects and compiles information from farmers' markets and farm stands about customer and vendor counts, sales, fees, etc. from all member markets.
+Every year, the NMFMA collects and compiles information from member farmers' markets, farm stands, CSAs, and mobile markets about customer and vendor counts, sales, fees, and more.
 This information is critical for showing the growth of markets and the impact they have on their communities and local agriculture.
 We share this information with member outlets to help them self-evaluate and improve, as well as with legislators to garner support for markets around the state.
 Collecting data about your farmers' market or farm stand is an excellent exercise in evaluating your market and measuring its growth over time.

-We have created instruction sheets to make it easy for farmers' market managers, mobile market managers, and farm stand owners to collect data throughout the season in preparation for filling out the market data form by December 31.
-The instruction sheets can be viewed and downloaded below:
+We have created a "How-To" Guide for market data collection for Farmers’ Markets to make it easier for managers to collect data throughout the season in preparation for filling out the market data form by December 31, 2025.